Barawa: Origin

-The town of Barawa was founded around the year 900 A.D by Aw-Ali from the Dacfarad sub-clan of Tunni, a member of Rahanweyn.
-Aw-Ali inhabited in a wooded area between Aro Gaduud and Deeho (The red sand and the white sand).
-In early 900 A.D, before Aw-Ali founded Barawa, he observed large area between Goobwayn and Baraawe.
+The town of Barawa was founded by Aw-Ali from the Tunni, a member of Rahanweyn.
+Before Aw-Ali founded Barawa, he had observed a large area between Goobwayn and Baraawe.
 Aw-Ali was looking for a place that best suited his family needs.
 One fact Aw-Ali could not resist was the freshness of the ocean breeze and immediately asked the collaboration of his people.
-With the help of his fellow clansmen, Aw-Ali cleared a wooded area in which he built several homes.
-Oral history relates before Aw-Ali moved into the city of Baraawe, most of the Tunni population and their livestock resided in an area that surrounded Baraawe and the surrounding vicinity.
-In fact, the Tunni presence in the territory played a big role in Aw-Ali's decision to choose Baraawe as his place of residence.
+Oral history relates that before Aw-Ali moved into the city of Baraawe, most of the Tunni population and their livestock resided in an area not far from Baraawe and its vicinity.
 Most historians have identified that Aw-Ali himself to be from a Tunni clan.

-After Aw-Ali set the groundwork to his new residence more Tunni moved in to the area, most of them migrated from inland and ocean shores.
+After Aw-Ali set the groundwork to his new residence, more Tunni moved in to the area, most of them migrated from inland and ocean shores.
 Oral history recognizes that this group to be the first inhabitants to live in the city of Brava.